 Both are once a week meetings which makes it twice a week activities for me to be able to speak Finnish with other mothers.

 I read Finnish books to my kids to learn to speak Finnish more

 I am also happy that when I say something wrong in Finnish and my children heard it, they try to correct me with the correct pronunciation.
 That is the secret on how to learn to speak Finnish.
 Reading and learning without practising to speak, is difficult.

 I like to read books to kids too.
-Children books are very good to practice learning how to speak Finnish.
-It is very clear and there are pictures too that makes it easier to have the pictures on what is happening and where the words are being used.
+Children books are a very good to practice learning how to speak Finnish.
+It is very clear and there are pictures too that makes it easier to have pictures of what is happening and where the words are being used.

 If you are not yet confident of speaking Finnish, there is this paid course Conversational Finnish for Beginners.
 It is a very nice course.

-I also like to speak the language at work when I have the chance to talk with some colleague in Finnish.
+I also like to speak the language at work when I have the chance to talk with some colleagues in Finnish.
 So, In general, the most important thing to do is to practice.
 It is okay to pronounce the word wrong but if we speak the language often, we will eventually get used to the language and it will come naturally.

 The Finnish language is difficult to learn, yes!
 BUT, with the correct attitude and time to learn it, with the proper practice, if possible every day, you will learn to speak Finnish.
 Learning a new language is a continuous process.
 We must not stop using it otherwise we will forget it.
 I am still learning new words all the time and still, I make mistakes of the words ending.

 If you are interested to learn the Finnish language, you can enrol in a free course Spark your Finnish.
 Your teacher will be a Finnish MSc who can speak 6 languages.
 She’s an engineer and an entrepreneur.
 If you like her free course and later will decide to enrol in her great Conversational Finnish for Beginners, it is the best option.